 Creative Writing Idea & Prompts to Inspire You— The purpose of any creative writing idea is to give developing writers the direction they need while still allowing them to use their imagination.
-Whether you are working with lower elementary students or middle and high school students, you will find that everyone needs a creative writing idea every now and then.
+Whether you are working with lower elementary students or middle and high school students, you will find that everyone can use creative writing inspiration every now and then.

 The best part about creative writing ideas and prompts is that they can be used in nearly any classroom setting.
 A creative writing idea can help your students work through the math concepts that you are studying, or it can allow them to practice using their vocabulary words.

 The key to successfully using a creative writing idea and list of prompts in your classroom is to have a wide variety of prompts ready to go.
-Our list includes interesting and engaging topics, including science-fiction, fantasy, history, and more.
+Our list includes interesting and engaging topics from every genre to beat writer’s block and craft new works, including science-fiction, fantasy, history, romance, and more.

 Use this creative writing idea list of prompts in order to inspire individuality and innovation inside your classroom!